Toluwani-Okunola/LitaProject_CustomerData/README.md

 ### Project Overview
 --------------------------------------------------------------------------------------------------------------------------------------------------------

 This data analysis project aims analyze customer data for a subscription service to identify segments and trends.
-By analysising various aspect of the data, we seek to identify customer behaviour, track subscription type and identify key trend in cancellation and renewal, make data driven reccommendation and gain deeper understanding of the Service Company.
+By analysising various aspect of the data, I seek to identify customer behaviour, track subscription type and identify key trend in cancellation and renewal, make data driven reccommendation and gain deeper understanding of the Service Company.

 ### Data Source